dingyuchen/foading/misc/canopy-paper.md

 1. A decoupled design for tracing that separates instrumentation from the trace model, enabling independent evolution and the composition of different execution models.
 2. A complete pipeline to transform traces into a custom set of extracted features to enable rapid analysis
-3. A set of customizable tracing component sot provide multiple views of the same data for different use cases.
+3. A set of customizable tracing components to provide multiple views of the same data for different use cases.

 ## Motivation